priyankachandu/Fabric-Authentication-System-using-Deep-Learning/README.md

 experimental results show that the proposed model is robust and achieves state-of-the-art accuracy even when the physical properties of the fabric are changed.
 We compared our results with other baseline approaches and a pertained Resnet50 deep learning model which showed that the proposed method achieved higher accuracy.

-Also, we create a Web Application of this model on Streamlit which is open-source framework to rapidly build web apps.
+Also, we created a Web Application of this model on Streamlit which is open-source framework to rapidly build web apps.
 It is a Python-based library specifically designed for machine learning engineers.